ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 50

-        - Select te quizzes for being exported in the Export Column.
+        - Select the quizzes for being exported in the Export Column.

-        - The Export Button |ExportButton| will download the quiz in a JSON file.
+        - The Export button |ExportButton| will download the quiz in a JSON file.

-Resolve a quiz exercise
+Resolve a Quiz Exercise
 --------

-    - In the Artemis Homepage, if there is a quiz exercise as a current exercise, will be possible to see it from the course overview or inside any course.
+    - If a quiz exercise is available on the Artemis Homepage as current exercise, it will be possible to see it in the course overview or inside the course where it belongs.

         .. figure:: quiz/current-quiz-exercise.png
             :align: center